 Are canned chickpeas healthy?

-For this recipe, I used canned chickpeas since they’re much more convenient.
+For this recipe, I used canned chickpeas since they’re much more convenient than dry chickpeas.

-Chickpeas are as nutritious as they are versatile.
-Half a cup of chickpeas contains a good amount of protein, fiber, potassium, folate, and they also provide iron.
-Plus, they’re naturally cholesterol-free, low in sodium (when they’re not canned), and very low in fat and sugar.
+Canned chickpeas are as nutritious as they are versatile.
+Half a cup of canned chickpeas contains a good amount of protein, fiber, potassium, folate, and they also provide iron.
+Plus, they’re naturally cholesterol-free.
 Since they are so high in fiber and protein, they help you feel fuller longer.
 They also help keep blood sugar stable.

 This recipe is so easy to prepare, it’s perfect for those busy weekdays.
 First, mix all the vegetables, herbs, and chickpeas in a bowl.

 Then, prepare the vinaigrette by mixing the lemon juice, salt and pepper in another bowl.
 Add this to the chickpeas and mix well.

 Let stand in the fridge for at least an hour before serving to allow flavors to develop.
 And that’s it!
 Easy, right?